SolhavenGames/Elementals-of-Tulia/README.md

 - Coven nations begin confiscating and stealing Space equipment, heavily hindering attempts to flee to Earth.
 - **_Zero_**, along with the 6 other soldiers in his division, are deployed to their first missions, assassinations across Ralia (Ballad Nation) and Wavalo (Watrish Nation).
+- **_Samae_** founds the Knights of Gaea, an anti-elemental organization which silently commits hate crimes against the species.
+(E-Year 2021)
 - An isolationist movement in Rutt fails after Wavalo and Ralia silences them with spies and cyber warfare.
 - **_K’zorak_** becomes a popular news anchor in Ralia, covering war news.
 - **_Zero_** reaches Bane Gate II, the first to do so.